If you’re in your 20s or 30s, you might feel you’re too young to plan for retirement. Especially if you're single.

 Hopefully, you are now convinced, or at least open, to start saving for retirement with a sense of urgency.

-If you are still not convinced, you should know about the magic of compounding.
+If you are still on the fence, you should know about the magic of compounding.
 You can read more about compounding in our previous post.
-But suffice it to say that the earlier you start, the more you’ll end up with, by far.
+But suffice it to say that the earlier you start putting aside money for retirement, the more you’ll end up with.
+By far.

 Let’s say you start at age 25 and you want to save $1,000,000 by age 65.
 Assuming a 7% annual return, you need to save $4,681 a year.

 But if you start saving the same amount ($4,681) 10 years later at age 35, you’ll end up with $473,167 at 65, less than half of the $1,000,000 goal.